LArPandora - ProtoDUNEBeamEvent

 Apologies for my slow response.
 I will discuss with a few members of the Pandora Team to find and suggest some times for a meeting as soon as possible.

-#4 Updated by Steven Green almost 2 years ago
+#4 Updated by Steven Green about 2 years ago

 I've spoken to a few other people in the Pandora team and, unfortunately, it looks like there are no times we are all available until after Easter.
 We are very happy to organise something for then and suggests some dates if that timescale is ok with you?